parkpow/platerec-documentation/source/index.html.md

 | resets_on   | Date when the counter will reset.                                                                                             |
 | total_calls | Maximum number of API calls you can make during the period.
 Need more?
 [Upgrade](https://app.platerecognizer.com/subscribe/). |

-# Stream

-Highly-accurate ALPR software that processes live camera or video feeds quickly & efficiently.
-See [documentation](https://app.platerecognizer.com/stream-docs).

 # ─

+# Doc for Other Products

+The documentation for Stream, our Highly-accurate ALPR software that processes live camera or video feeds quickly & efficiently, is on a different page.

+For Stream and other products, see [this documentation](https://app.platerecognizer.com/stream-docs).

 # FAQ

 Can't make it work?
 Check our [step by step guides](https://guides.platerecognizer.com/) or [FAQ](https://platerecognizer.com/help/).